lucijahajdu/lucia-trattoria/README.md

   * No errors were returned when passing through the official [W3C Validator](https://validator.w3.org/ "W3C Validator").
 * CSS
   * No errors were found when passing through the official [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/ "Jigsaw W3 Validator").
-* JS Validator
+* CI Python Linter(pep8)
-  * No errors were found when passing through the official [JSHint Code Quality](https://jshint.com/ "JS hint").
+  * No errors were found when passing through the official [CI Python Linter](https://pep8ci.herokuapp.com/ "CI Python Linter").
 * Accessibility
   * The chosen colours and fonts are easy to read and is accessible when running it through lighthouse in devtools.